igemsoftware2018/Team_ICT_Mumbai/README.md

 for producing the same amino acid.
 BBrickIt takes that into account and then suggests a new sequence that is optimized for the chassis organism.

- <h2>Steps to Use</h2>
- Follow these instructions:

- 1. Select your Organism/Chassis.
- 2. Paste your sequence in box at the top.
- 3. Choose if your sequence is a coding sequence or not.
- 4. Click BioBrick!
- 5. If you wish to take the reverse complement of the sequence and then BioBrick it, click <Reverse Complement and BioBrick>
-If your part contains any illegal restriction enzyme binding sites, two boxes will appear.
-The box on the left will display the highlighted restriction sites with a legend at the bottom.
-The box on the right will suggest the new, optimized sequence for selected organism.
-If you wish to proceed with that sequence, copy and paste it into top box and hit BioBrick.

-Find the comprehensive user manual <a href="http://2018.igem.org/wiki/images/b/be/T--ICT-Mumbai--BBrickIt-User-Manual.pdf">here</a>.

 <h2>Windows Version</h2>
 Download the <a href="https://github.com/igemsoftware2018/Team_ICT_Mumbai/blob/master/BBrickIt_beta%20v1.3.1.exe">.exe file (v1.3.1)</a> and run!
 As simple as that.